metacontract/mc/site/docs/03-api/01-overview.md

 ## Components

-The DevKit consists of several key components:
+The DevKit consists of two base contracts:

+- **MCTest**: A base contract for writing and running tests.
+Within contracts that inherit from MCTest, you can utilize the primary object `mc` for various testing functionalities.

 - **MCScript**: A base contract for deployment and interaction scripts.
-- **MCTest**: A base contract for writing and running tests.
-- **Core Libraries**: A collection of libraries for managing Meta Contract objects and their lifecycles.
-- **Utility Functions**: Helper functions for common tasks in Meta Contract development.

-## Getting Started
+Contracts inheriting from MCScript can also use the primary object `mc` to facilitate deployment and interaction processes.

+## How to Use

 To start using the Meta Contract DevKit, refer to the [Usage Guide](./02-usage.md) for detailed instructions on installation, setup, and basic usage patterns.

-For a deep dive into the API and available functions, check out the [API Reference](./03-api-reference/index.md).
+For a deep dive into the API and available functions, check out the [DevKit API Details](./03-api-details/index.md).

-The Meta Contract DevKit is designed to empower developers to build, test, and deploy Meta Contracts with ease and efficiency.
-Whether you're new to Meta Contracts or an experienced developer, the DevKit provides the tools you need to streamline your workflow and focus on creating innovative smart contract solutions.